What is a pyramid scheme?

 Eventually, the income from new members runs out or is insufficient to pay commissions to other members and the scheme collapses.
 At this stage, every member loses the money they invested in the scheme and the founders, if arrested, face criminal charges.

 Pyramid schemes come in different varieties, but they all operate in roughly the same manner.
-The most common types of pyramid scheme perpetrated by scammers are discussed in more detail below.
+The most common types of pyramid schemes perpetrated by scammers are discussed in more detail below.

 Almost everyone is familiar with successful multi-level marketing businesses like Amway and Herbalife.
 These companies encourage their distributors to recruit and train new salespeople and let them earn a commission both from their own sales and the sales of the distributors in their networks.